leadlineit/ansible-collection-leadlineit/README.md

-# ansible-collection-leadlineit
+# Ansible Collection - mynamespace.mycollection

-Ansible Collection with leadlineit.roles for Galaxy.
+Documentation for the collection.